mongodb-developer/Hugging-Face-Train-JSON-data/README.md

 predicted_label = torch.argmax(predictions, dim=1).item()
 print(f"Predicted label: {predicted_label}")
 ```
-# Output should look like this Predicted label score should be 1=positive 0=negative
+# Output should look like this Predicted label score should be 1=positive (or) 0=negative

 ```
 ➜  huggingface python3 hugfaceAuto.py